TRX Row (How To, Muscles Worked, Benefits)

 It’s the same movement pattern and comes with almost all of the same benefits – no straps or rack required.
 Just make sure to really brace your core to protect your back while doing Bent Rows.

-DB One Arm Row
+Dumbbell One Arm Row

 If you don’t have a rack or a barbell, but you do have dumbbells – give DB One Arm Rows a try.